Antral Gastritis Explained

 - Alcohol-induced (seen in 20% of GI bleeding)

-- Severe stress secondary to past surgery, trauma, CVA, long bed-ridden conditions
+- Severe stress secondary to past surgery, trauma, CVA, or long bedridden conditions

 - Portal hypertension with gastropathy, bile reflux

-- Viral infection like Cytomegalovirus (CMV) and Herpes Simplex Virus (HSV) in AIDS.
+- Viral infections like Cytomegalovirus (CMV) and Herpes Simplex Virus (HSV) are associated with AIDS.

 Chronic non-erosive gastritis

-- Type A gastritis – This is an autoimmune gastritis involving fundal glands leading to Achlorhydria and vitamin B12 non absorption.
+- Type A gastritis – This is an autoimmune gastritis involving fundic glands, leading to Achlorhydria and vitamin B12 non absorption.

-- Type B gastritis or Chronic Helicobacter Pylori gastritis – The causative agent is H Pylori, a gram negative bacteria found in the gastric submucosal layer.
-The mechanism of injury is not clear, but frequent infection may cause chronic inflammatory changes and may culminate into complete atrophic gastritis.
-Sometimes, there may be metaplasia of gastric epithelium with 4–6 fold rise in incidence of Adenocarcinoma.
+- Type B gastritis or Chronic Helicobacter Pylori gastritis – The causative agent is Helicobacter pylori, a gram-negative bacterium found in the gastric submucosal layer.
+The mechanism of injury is not clear, but frequent infection may cause chronic inflammatory changes and may culminate in complete atrophic gastritis.
+Sometimes, there may be metaplasia of gastric epithelium with a 4–6 fold rise in the incidence of Adenocarcinoma.

 This H pylori infection may give rise to peptic ulcers.

-- Specific gastritis – This is caused due to result of any other specific disease like viral infection, granulomatous inflammation like Tuberculosis (TB), Crohn’s etc.
+- Specific gastritis – This is caused by the result of any other specific disease, like viral infection, granulomatous inflammation like Tuberculosis (TB), Crohn’s, etc.

-The primary presentation of antral gastritis is a burning sensation in the epigastric area (upper mid-abdomen area).
+The symptoms of antral gastritis are a burning sensation in the epigastric area (upper mid-abdomen area).

 - Bloated distended abdomen